kvinchon/wsf-data/README.md

 ## API Documentation
 Documentation for the latest Current release is available at <http://localhost:3000/documentation>.

+## Glitches and future improvements
+The current version does not contain any major glitches, only at the level of the responsive which has not been managed on all components.

+For the next version, the implementation of a calculation model to measure the reliability of maintenance forecasts is planned, as well as the management of connected users with rights management according to user profile.
+In addition, it is planned to implement a chat as an exchange platform between consultants, maintenance and customers.
+Finally, the addition of filters on the columns of the tables as well as a page dedicated to the settings is also to be expected in a future version.

+## Static data

+All data is managed dynamically, with the exception of the logged-in user (advisor).
+The data comes either from the original tables or from added tables such as users, interventions or notifications.

 ## Authors
 * **Kevin Vinchon** - *Initial work* - [kvinchon](https://github.com/kvinchon)